blocknetdx/documentation/docs/resources/glossary.md

 ---

 #### Input
 Within a users [wallet](#wallet), the total balance is composed of either one large *input* or various smaller *inputs*.
-Think of an input as bills in a wallet.
+Think of inputs as bills in a wallet.
 You can have $100 in your wallet, but that may be composed of a single $100 bill, 5 $20 bills, etc. An input is sometimes also referred to as a [UTXO](#utxo).

 #### Interchain Communication
 *Interchain communication* is the ability for different blockchains to interact and communicate with each other.
 For example, one blockchain can write their latest block hashes to the Bitcoin blockchain and also call the data to add extra verification and security.